jtomasetti/gamma-project_for_ptt_ss16/README.md

+#  Summary
+This repo is conceptually part of [101repo](http://101companies.org/wiki/).

-# First Assignment of group "gamma" of course "Programming techniques and technologies" in SS 2016
+First Assignment of group "gamma" of course "Programming techniques and technologies" in SS 2016

 Description of the project can be found in the 101companies-wiki: